Finite approximation properties of $C^{*}$-modules: Abstract

 \section{Abstract}

-We study nuclearity and exactness for module maps on $C^{*}$-algebras which are $C^*$-module over another $C^*$-algebra with compatible actions and study finite dimensional approximation properties of such $C^*$-modules.
+We study the notions of nuclearity and exactness for module maps on $C^{*}$-algebras which are $C^*$-module over another $C^*$-algebra with compatible actions and examine finite approximation properties of such $C^*$-modules.
 We prove module versions of the results of Kirchberg and Choi-Effros.
-As a concrete example we extend the finite dimensional approximation properties of reduced $C^*$-algebras and von Neumann algebras on discrete groups to these operator algebras on inverse semigroups with the module structure coming from the action of the $C^*$-algebras on the subsemigroup of idempotents.
+As a concrete example we extend the finite dimensional approximation properties of reduced $C^*$-algebras and von Neumann algebras on countable discrete groups to these operator algebras on countable inverse semigroups with the module structure coming from the action of the $C^*$-algebras on the subsemigroup of idempotents.